 After I divorced, I didn’t bother buying candy canes at Christmas.
 I was alone some Christmas mornings and had no place to hang stockings.
 Besides, Momma had them in the stockings at her house.
-Even after meeting my boyfriend, and moving in together, I still don’t buy candy canes.
-He isn’t concerned about decorating for Christmas and he doesn’t like sweets, so there was no reason to renew the tradition.
+Even after meeting my husband, and moving in together, I still don’t buy candy canes.
+He isn’t concerned about decorating for Christmas and he doesn’t like sweets, so there is no reason to renew the tradition.

 But now he has a grandson, and I’m thinking the time may be right.
-I’ll make a stocking, find a place to hang it, and put in a candy cane on Christmas morning, saying that Santa left it just for him.
+I’ll make a stocking, find a place to hang it, and put in a candy cane on Christmas morning, saying Santa left it just for him.